xatapult/da-2021-xproc/docs/README.md

 If you would like to follow along and do some of the exercises yourself during the tutorial, you need a working XProc 3.0 processor present and working:

 - Clone or download the [tutorial's GitHub repository](https://github.com/xatapult/da-2021-xproc) somewhere to get access to the exercises and presentation.
 - Make sure you have a recent version of Java installed and available (I'm not sure which variants/versions are ok.
 Personally I'm using Amazon Corretto 1.8.0).
-If you type `java -version` oin the command line something appropriate should happen.
+If you type `java -version` on the command line something appropriate should happen.
 - Download [MorganaXProc-IIIse](https://www.xml-project.com/MorganaXProc-III/) and unzip it somewhere.
 - Add the resulting directory on the system's path.
 If you type `morgana` on the command line there should be some output about its version and a help message about its command line arguments.
 - In the tutorial we're not going to use XSLT (so for that you're fine), but doing XSLT in pipelines is very common.
 However, the distribution of MorganaXProc-IIIse does not include an XSLT processor, you have to add this yourself.
 The basic information about this is [here](https://www.xml-project.com/files/doc/manual.html#d5e121).
 For the impatient, here's a quick fix: